Bevis Bulmer: 1600s

 In 1603 James I and Bulmer devised a plan by which the search for gold in Scotland could be financed by making investors "Knights of the Golden Mines".
 Objections by Robert Cecil, 1st Earl of Salisbury to the bestowing of further knighthoods put an end to the scheme.
 Bulmer himself was knighted in 1604.
 With a free gift from the King of £100, together with a further royal grant of £200, Bulmer returned to Scotland to search for gold in the Lowther Hills in March 1605.
-He had 102 workmen at Bailliegill, Langcleuch, Alway, and Glenlaugh.
+He had 102 workmen at Bailliegill, Langcleuch (to the east and west of Bulmer Moss), Alway, and Glenlaugh.
 Lord Balmerino inspected the works he was running at Crawford Mure and those of George Bowes in June 1605.
 In 1606 the King granted him a lease of all gold and silver mines in Scotland, and he was later given further free gifts from the King of £100 in 1607 and £500 in 1608.

 In February 1607 a rich silver deposit was discovered at Hilderston near Bathgate.
 Bulmer and Thomas Foulis opened a mine called "God's Blessing" on the lands of Sir Thomas Hamilton.
 King James purchased the property from Hamilton, and appointed Bulmer master and surveyor, with a grant of £2419 16s 10d to finance the project, but within two years had proved a financial disaster.

 In 1611–12 Bulmer was engaged in mining at Kilmore in Tipperary.
 In his The Discoveries and Historie of the Gold Mynes in Scotland, Stephen Atkinson said he spent two years in Ireland with Bulmer.

 Bulmer returned to England, and died "penniless", according to Tyson, in 1613. at Alston, Cumbria.
 Atkinson says that at his death at "Awstinmoore", Bulmer owed him £340, as well as unsatisfied debts in Ireland.

 Bulmer was alluded to in Ben Jonson's play, The Staple of News (1625):